 Chipper Jones' consistency at the plate led him to become the best position player for the Braves since the franchise moved to Atlanta.
-The impressive amount of playoff appearances for the Braves can be attributed to Chipper's bat nearly as much as the Braves' remarkable pitching.
-This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from throughout his career.
+The impressive amount of playoff appearances for the team can be attributed to Chipper's bat nearly as much as the Braves' remarkable pitching.
+This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from his illustrious career.

 Born Larry Wayne Jones Jr., he got his famous nickname of "Chipper" by reminding his family of his father and being a "chip off the old block," as the expression goes.
 A top high school player out of Florida, Jones was selected as the first overall pick in the 1990 amateur draft.
-While initially a prospect at shortstop, Jones grew to be 6' 4" tall and, as he worked through the Braves farm system, he was shifted to third base where he would play most of his career.

-Pre-dating his MLB career, Chipper appeared in the flagship baseball sets two years before he would debut in the majors and four years before he would become a full-time starter, making it somewhat confusing for fans as to which would be considered his proper rookie cards.
+Pre-dating his MLB career, Chipper appeared in the flagship baseball set two years before he would debut in the majors and four years before he would become a full-time starter, making it somewhat confusing for fans as to which would be considered his proper rookie cards.
 Collectors have certainly put a premium on his initial draft cards from 1991 and you'll find several of those cards covered below.

 Chipper Jones arrived in professional baseball just at the peak of the overproduction era, making many of his pre-rookie and rookie cards very available to collectors on any budget.
 In placing the cards on this list, card value and popularity with collectors were the main factors.

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.